python-parsy/parsy/docs/overview.rst

   documentation, although it has more builtin functionality in terms of provided utilities for certain parsing tasks.

+* `PLY <http://www.dabeaz.com/ply/>`_.
+A pure Python implementation of the classic lex/yacc parsing tools.
+It is well suited to large grammars that would be found in typical programming languages.

 * `funcparserlib <https://github.com/vlasovskikh/funcparserlib>`_ - the most
   similar to parsy.
 It differs from parsy mainly in normally using a separate tokenization phase, lacking the convenience of the :func:`generate` method for